Yash4900/CFG/chatbot-api/README.md

 # Chatbot API
-This API is part of the Code for Good hackathon project.
+This API is part of ChatBot functionality in the Code for Good hackathon project.
 It returns the answer to the given question related to menstrual health.

 ## Requirements

-1. flask
+1. flask - Python framework for building Web applications and APIs.
-2. nltk
+2. nltk - Natural language processing toolkit in Python.

-**Install using**
+**Install dependencies using**
 ```
 pip install nltk flask
 ```